zulip/zulip/templates/zerver/help/allow-anyone-to-join-without-an-invitation.md

 By default, new users can join a Zulip organization with or without an email invitation.

-However, if you are a realm administrator that wants to limit the membership of your organization, you can choose to limit new members to those with email invitations.
+However, if you are an organization administrator that wants to limit the membership of your organization, you can choose to limit new members to those with email invitations.

 ## Limiting new membership to users invited by organization members